Otley: Filmography

 Otley is "Hotton" in the ITV television soap opera Emmerdale, and appears in ITV's Heartbeat where Otley Courthouse is the old Police Station.
 ITV's DCI Banks also regularly filmed in the town.
 Otley was also the setting for the drama series The Chase and the ITV dramatisation of The Bad Mother's Handbook.

+The 1970 film Wuthering Heights was also filmed in the area in Blubberhouses, Weston Hall near Otley, and Brimham Rocks.

 Local media

 Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
 Television signals are received from the local relay transmitter.

 Local radio stations are BBC Radio Leeds on 95.3 FM, Greatest Hits Radio Harrogate & The Yorkshire Dales on 107.1 FM, Capital Yorkshire on 105.6 FM, Heart Yorkshire on 107.6 FM, Drystone Radio on 102 FM and Rombalds Radio, a community based radio station that broadcast online.

 The local newspaper is the Wharfedale Observer.